iahuang/rune-chess/README.md

 **R - Chronobreak**

 Ekko returns to his position four turns ago, dealing magic damage to those directly adjacent and healing for % max HP.
 Ekko Displaces any Units present where he lands.

+### Jax

+**P - Grandmaster at Arms**

+Each consecutive Basic Attack on a target does extra damage.

+**Q - Counter Strike**

+Jax enters a defensive stance, blocking all Basic Attacks for the following turn.
+On the turn after that, all enemy Units directly adjacent to Jax are Stunned.

+### Tryndamere

+**Q - Mocking Shout**

+Lowers the base AD of enemy Champions within three squares for the next turn.

+**R - Grasp of the Undying**

+Tryndamere cannot be reduced below 50 HP for the next two turns.

+### Sylas

+**Q - Kingslayer**

+Sylas attacks a directly adjacent enemy Unit, healing and dealing magic damage.
+Cannot be cast while rooted.

+**R - The Unshackled**

+Sylas casts the ultimate of a chosen Champion on the enemy team.

+### Aphelios

+**Q - Weapon of the Faithful**

+Aphelios casts his active weapon

+- Calibrum - Deals % max HP physical damage to a target up to 3 squares away.
+- Severum - Heals for every enemy Champion within 1 square, and deals physical damage
+- Gravitum - Roots a target enemy Champion within 2 squares, and deals physical damage

+**W - Phase**

+Aphelios cycles his active weapon.
+This ability may be used independently of your turn's actions, and has no cooldown.

+### Anivia

+**P - Rebirth**

+Upon dying, Anivia reverts to an egg and is reborn at full health, unless the egg is destroyed.
+Anivia cannot cast abilities or move while in egg form.

+**Q - Crystallize**

+Anivia creates an ice wall that takes up 1 square and lasts for two turns.
+If casted on an occupied square, the occupying Unit is Displaced.

+### Teemo

+**Q - Blinding Dart**

+Teemo blinds an enemy Unit up to two squares away, preventing them from performing auto attacks for the three turns.

+**R - Noxious Trap**

+Teemo places a shroom in a directly adjacent square.
+The shroom lasts until tripped by an ally or enemy Unit.
+If tripped by an enemy Unit, it deals magic damage to all units within 1 square.

+### Katarina

+**P - The Sinister Blade**

+All of Katarina's abilities have 400% AP, AD, level, and max HP scaling, and apply on-hit effects at 120% damage.

+**R - Death Lotus**

+Instantly executes all enemy Champions on the board